The Friends of Eddie Coyle: Reception

-The Friends of Eddie Coyle was not well received by the filmgoing public.
-It failed to place in the top 30 in film revenue in 1973 (when it was released mid-year) or 1974, and failed to recoup its estimated $3 million budget in combined box office returns.
-It was, however, well-reviewed by some critics, and today is among the most highly regarded crime films of the 1970s by some.
-Upon its release, Roger Ebert of the Chicago Sun-Times gave it four stars, his highest rating, while Vincent Canby of The New York Times also reviewed it favorably, calling it "a good, tough, unsentimental movie".
+Upon the film's release, Roger Ebert of the Chicago Sun-Times gave it four stars, his highest rating, while Vincent Canby of The New York Times also reviewed it favorably, calling it "a good, tough, unsentimental movie".
 Both reviewers singled out Mitchum's lead performance as a key ingredient of the film's success.
 Ebert wrote: "Eddie Coyle is made for him [Mitchum]: a weary middle-aged man, but tough and proud; a man who has been hurt too often in life not to respect pain; a man who will take chances to protect his own territory."